Rob Gronkowski's Success and Achievements in Timeline

 2016: Pro Bowl and All-Pro Selection

-In 2016, Gronkowski was selected to the Pro Bowl and to the AP All-Pro first team for the fourth time in his career.
+In 2016, Rob Gronkowski was selected to the Pro Bowl and the AP All-Pro first team for the fourth time in his career.
+He led all non-quarterbacks in fan voting for the Pro Bowl and received 48 of 50 All-Pro votes at tight end.
+He was also ranked as the ninth-best player on the NFL Top 100 Players list.

-On February 5, 2017, the Patriots won Super Bowl LI, earning Gronkowski his second Super Bowl championship, though he was on injured reserve.
+On February 5, 2017, Rob Gronkowski was on injured reserve when the Patriots won Super Bowl LI, defeating the Atlanta Falcons 34–28.
+This earned Gronkowski his second Super Bowl championship.

-On December 19, 2017, Gronkowski was named to his fifth Pro Bowl.
+On December 19, 2017, Rob Gronkowski was named to his fifth Pro Bowl.

-In January 2018, Gronkowski was named to the Associated Press' All-Pro First Team, earning him a $2.5 million incentive.
+In January 2018, Rob Gronkowski was named to the Associated Press' All-Pro First Team, earning a $2.5 million incentive added to his contract during the 2017 offseason.

 March 26, 2019: Merit Award from United Service Organizations

-On March 26, 2019, Gronkowski accepted the Merit Award from United Service Organizations which recognizes individuals of outstanding creative talent who are dedicated to serving others through volunteerism.
+On March 26, 2019, Gronkowski accepted the Merit Award from the United Service Organizations for his dedication to serving others through volunteerism.

 April 6, 2019: Wish Hero Award

-On April 6, 2019, Gronkowski was honored with the Wish Hero Award by the Make-A-Wish Foundation for his work on granting 14 wishes of children with life-threatening sicknesses during his professional football career.
+On April 6, 2019, Gronkowski was honored with the Wish Hero Award by the Make-A-Wish Foundation for granting 14 wishes of children with life-threatening illnesses.